-Replace search on Lenovo.com with an engine that can take Lenovo into the future.
-With products that span B2C, SMB, and B2B businesses and serve customers in 180 countries speaking 88 different languages, supporting Lenovo.com is a broad mandate.
+Replace search on Lenovo.com.
+With products that span B2C, SMB, and B2B businesses and serve customers in 180 markets speaking over 60 different languages, supporting Lenovo.com is a broad mandate.

-Move Lenovo.com search out of the black box and onto Fusion’s open source technology.
+Move Lenovo.com search onto Fusion’s open source technology.
 With Fusion’s machine learning capabilities and out-of-the-box tools like rules editor, personalize Lenovo customers’ search results and improve relevancy.

-Deployed on Lenovo.com for the last 6 months of 2017, annual revenue contribution through search increased 175%.
-In 2018, revenue increased again, by 95%.
+After the first full year Fusion was deployed on Lenovo.com, the annual revenue contribution through search was increased by 95%.
 With Fusion signals turned on for just a few months, relevancy improved by 55%.

-When Global Search Lead Marc Desormeau took over the search team for Lenovo.com, he was confronted with a question, “Why is search not doing what we need it to do?”
+When Global Search Lead Marc Desormeau took over the search team for Lenovo.com, he was confronted with a question, “Why is search not optimizing as much as we want it to?”

 “We index half a million records every 12 hours.
 Everything from data feed and product information, pricing, catalogs, things we sell.
-We also index information about jobs at Lenovo, about our green policy, our technologies, and customer use cases so it’s quite the range.
+We also index information about jobs at Lenovo, about our environmental policies, our technologies, and customer use cases so it’s quite the range.
 It’s a pretty broad mandate to support Lenovo.com,” said Desormeau.

 “Ultimately based on Lucidworks’ vision around AI, their future plans for machine learning and more sophisticated search implementations, and really looking for a search platform that can take us into the future, the decision was made to move to Lucidworks Fusion.”

-Before Fusion, search at Lenovo was a mysterious black box.
-Keywords went in, some Great and Powerful Oz pulled levers behind a curtain, and search results came out.
-Fusion, built with open source Apache Solr and Apache Spark, changed that.
+Fusion, built with open source Apache Solr and Apache Spark, changed Lenovo’s search experience.
 Fusion’s out-of-the-box tools allow flexibility and customization so results can be tailored specifically to a product line, location, language, user, and more.

 As the new, flexible search platform proved it could be leveraged to help meet different departments’ goals, the Lenovo community became more engaged with search.

-Fusion tools like a business rules editor and query pipelines pulled back the curtain and helped the three-person search team get more buy-in from the greater company.
+Fusion tools like a business rules editor and query pipelines helped the search team get more buy-in from across the company.

 The team launched Fusion-powered search on Lenovo.com mid-year 2017.
-After just six months, Lenovo’s revenue contribution through search increased 175%.
-For 2018, when all search traffic passed through Fusion, the revenue increased again by 95%.
+2018, the first year all search traffic passed through Fusion, saw annual revenue contribution through search increase by 95%.
 On Lenovo’s customer support site, clickthrough rates and bounce rates have shown dramatic improvement with Fusion, proving that customers are more quickly finding the content they’re looking for.

 More recently, Lenovo has implemented Fusion signals to track user behaviors like click, add to cart, and purchase.
-Combining these user signals with machine learning, the search tem was able to automate search result ranking for the vast amount of data in their knowledge base.
+Combining these user signals with machine learning, the search team was able to automate search result ranking for the vast amount of data in their knowledgebase.
 Relevancy, measured by how often customers click on the first result versus any subsequent result, has improved by over 55% in the span of just a few months since launching signals.

 “We don’t have to go in and validate that results are good, our customers are telling us the results are good.
 We’ve had some dramatic growth.
 The results that we’ve had with Fusion are nothing short of astounding,” says Desormeau.